jeyabarath/School-FrontEnd/README.md

 # School-FrontEnd

-Pre-Requisites -> Eclipse with JDK 1.8, Maven and Git
+Pre-Requisites -> Eclipse with JDK 1.8, Maven, Git

+[School-BackEnd](https://github.com/jeyabarath/School-BackEnd) needed to be setup and running in another Eclipse Workspace

 Import the project from Git into Eclipse, click Next all way along